<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Comments on: How to clean cooling module in Acer Aspire 3620 laptop</title>
+Comments on: How to disassemble Acer Aspire 3620 </title>

-<atom:link href="http://www.insidemylaptop.com/clean-cooling-module-acer-aspire-3620/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.insidemylaptop.com/clean-cooling-module-acer-aspire-3620/feed/" rel="self" type="application/rss+xml" />

 <item>